-If you are not a United States person, any gain you realize on a sale or exchange of new securities generally will be exempt from U.S. federal
+If you are not a United States person, any gain you realize on a sale or exchange of new securities generally will be exempt from U.S. federal income tax, including withholding tax, unless:

-- such income is effectively connected with your conduct of a trade or business in the United States; or - in the case of gain, you are an individual holder and are present in the United States for 183 days or more in the taxable year of the sale, and either (1) your gain is attributable to an office or other fixed place of business that you maintain in the United States or (2) you have a tax home in the United States.
+- such income is effectively connected with your conduct of a trade or business in the United States; or - you are an individual holder and are present in the United States for 183 days or more in the taxable year of the sale, and either (1) your gain is attributable to an office or other fixed place of business that you maintain in the United States or (2) you have a tax home in the United States.